Community right to bid

 Right to bid process

-If we decide a nominated building or piece of land is an asset to the community we will list the asset on the Council's register of 'Assets of Community Interest'.
+If we decide a nominated building or piece of land is an asset to the community we will list the asset on our register of 'assets of community interest'.
 The nominating group and the asset owner (along with any stakeholders) will be notified of this decision.
 The asset will remain on the register for five years or until the property is sold.
 If the building/land is sold it may be placed back on the register by completing a new nomination form.

 If the owner disagrees with the decision to list their property as an asset of community value they can request an internal review (within eight weeks of receiving notification).
 If the review is successful the asset is removed from the register.